eriven/skillcaptainpython/README.md

 # skillcaptainpython
-Variable is a reusable container for storing a value .
+Variable is a reusable container for storing a value .<br />
-A variable behaves as if it were the value it contains.
+A variable behaves as if it were the value it contains.<br />
-Data types in python:
+Data types in python:<br />
 int: Represents whole numbers without decimal points.
 It could be negative or positive.
 float: Represents decimal numbers.
 Simply numbers with a fractional part.
 str: Represents sequences of characters (text!).